andrejcc04/Portfolio/README.md

 This project portfolio covers a diverse range of data analytics topics, each focusing on a different event or domain.
 Here's a summary of each project:

+(The Rmd contains the projoct code, the html and pdf are the outputs.)

 ### 1. 2011 Masters Golf Tournament Project
 - Objective: Analyze the performance of golfers in the 2011 Masters Golf Tournament.
 - Approach: Visualized the summary of the tournament, individual golfer performance, and identified the overall winner (Charl Schwartzel) using R.